FAQEUCyber Resilience Act

 No.

-Even under module H, the manufacturer ensures and declares on its sole responsibility that the covered products or product categories satisfy the applicable requirements.
-The notified body assesses and surveils the quality system, but the manufacturer's legal responsibility remains.
+Even under Module H, the manufacturer ensures and declares on its sole responsibility that the covered products or product categories satisfy the applicable CRA requirements and that its vulnerability-handling processes meet Annex I Part II.
+The notified body assesses and surveils the quality system, but it does not take over the manufacturer's legal responsibility.

 Citations

-Under module H, the manufacturer affixes the CE marking to each individual compliant product and the notified body's identification number follows the CE marking.
+Under Module H, the manufacturer affixes the CE marking to each individual compliant product with digital elements, and the notified body's identification number must follow the CE marking.

 Citations

-Annex VIII Part IV point 5.2 requires a written declaration of conformity for each product model, and the declaration must identify the product model for which it has been drawn up.
+Annex VIII Part IV point 5.2 requires a written declaration of conformity for each product model and requires the declaration to identify the product model for which it has been drawn up.
+Article 28 also says that, by drawing up the EU declaration of conformity, the manufacturer assumes responsibility for product compliance.

 Citations

-The manufacturer must keep, at the disposal of national authorities, for at least 10 years after placing on the market or for the support period, whichever is longer:
+The manufacturer must keep Module H records at the disposal of national authorities for at least 10 years after the product with digital elements has been placed on the market or for the support period, whichever is longer.

 - the technical documentation